alexandrebobkov/CanadianPayroll/docs/source/introduction.rst

 enrolment reports on participating employees and length of service calculations, and to remit employee deductions and employer contributions.

+**Charities** have arrangements with some organizations to facilitate employee donations through payroll deductions.
+Payroll is responsible for remitting these deductions to the charity.

+**Third Party Administrators** are organizations that affect the administration of the payroll function.
+Examples of these external stakeholders are banking institutions or benefit organizations that offer Group Registered Retirement Saving Plans (RRSP).
+Payroll is responsible for deducting any employee contributions and remitting employer and employee contributions to the plan administrator.

 Content Review
 ==================